MohammadAliSaeidi/react-foodshop-redux/README.md

 The Online Food Shop - Pizza App is a React-based project designed to simulate an online food ordering system for pizzas.
 It serves as a practical exercise to enhance proficiency in React, Redux, and Redux Toolkit while creating an interactive user interface.
 The application fetches fake data using Axios from a JSON Server and utilizes various tools and technologies to deliver a seamless experience.

 ## Tools and Packages

 The project incorporates several tools and packages, including:

+- Node.js v18.16.1
+- Yarn v1.22.19
 - React v18.2.0
 - Redux v4.2.1
 - Redux Toolkit v1.9.5
 - Axios v1.4.0
 - JSON Server v0.17.3
-- Yarn (package manager)

 Additional packages utilized in this project include:

-- React Redux v8.1.1: The official Redux bindings for React.
+- React Redux v8.1.1
-- Redux Logger v3.0.6: A middleware for logging Redux actions and state changes during development.
+- Redux Logger v3.0.6
-- Redux Thunk v2.4.2: A middleware that allows writing async logic inside Redux actions.
+- Redux Thunk v2.4.2
-- Swiper v9.4.1: A touch slider library for creating carousel-like components.
+- Swiper v9.4.1
-- React Icons v4.9.0: A library providing a vast collection of icons for React applications.
+- React Icons v4.9.0
-- Web Vitals v2.1.0: A library for measuring web performance metrics.
+- Web Vitals v2.1.0

 ## Features
 The Online Food Shop - Pizza App includes the following features:

 - **Browse and Add to Cart**: Users can explore the menu and add desired pizza items to the cart.
-- **Adjust Quantity**: Users have the flexibility to increase or decrease the quantity of pizza items in the cart.
+- **Adjust Quantity**: Users have the flexibility to increase or decrease the number of pizza items in the cart.
 - **Remove from Cart**: Users can remove specific pizza items from the cart altogether.

 ## Usage